formulae for and calculation of price elasticity, income elasticity and cross elasticity of demand

 Price, Income and Cross Elasticity of Demand

-This section details the concepts of price elasticity of demand, income elasticity of demand, and cross elasticity of demand.
-These elasticities are crucial for understanding consumer behaviour and how changes in price, income, or the price of related goods affect the quantity demanded.
+This section covers the key concepts of price elasticity of demand, income elasticity of demand, and cross elasticity of demand.
+Understanding these elasticities is crucial for analyzing consumer behavior and market responses to changes in price, income, and the price of related goods.

 Price Elasticity of Demand (PED)

-Price elasticity of demand measures the responsiveness of the quantity demanded of a good to a change in its price.
+Price elasticity of demand measures the responsiveness of quantity demanded to a change in price.
 It is calculated as the percentage change in quantity demanded divided by the percentage change in price.

 Formula: